Where do jackals live?

 Tags: Jackal, Kenya, Niger, Tanzania, Kilimanjaro, Regional Parc W, Samburu, Virunga, East Africa

 View Africa | Habitat

 What is a jackal?

-The three jackal species differ mainly in color and choice of habitat.
-The sandy-colored golden jackal prefers open, grassy plains, while the side-striped jackal lives along waterways with dense undergrowth.
-This jackal is drabber in color, has a white tip on the tail, and had indistinct stripes along the sides of the body.
+The three species differ mainly in color and choice of habitat.
+The sandy-colored golden jackal prefers open, grassy plains, while the side-striped jackal lives along waterways with dense undergrowth and is drabber in color, has a white tip on the tail, and had indistinct stripes along the sides of the body.
 The black-backed jackal is recognized by the mantle of black hair on the back that contrasts with the rust-colored body.
 The tail is black-tipped, as is that of the golden jackal.
-The black-blacked jackal is usually the most frequently seen, as it is more diurnal than the other two species.
+The black-backed jackal is usually the most frequently seen, as it is more diurnal than the other two species.

 Jackals are cooperative, cunning hunters.

 They can best be described as opportunistic omnivores.
 They cooperatively hunt small antelopes and also eat reptiles, insects, ground-dwelling birds, fruits, berries, and grass.
 They will pick over kills made by large carnivores and even frequent rubbish dumps in pursuit of food.

 They have family values.